-Try growing veggies and herbs in pots or raised beds on your patio if you have one.
+Try growing veggies and herbs in pots or even a raised bed on your patio if you have one.

 If not, find a spot that receives at least six hours of sunlight per day.
 Remove any weeds and lay down some cardboard to smother the grass once you’ve identified a good area.

-If you don’t have access to a garden, consider growing plants in containers on your porch or balcony; just make sure they get plenty of sunlight!
+If you don’t have access to a garden, consider growing plants in containers on your porch or balcony; just ensure they get plenty of sunlight!

 If this isn’t a possibility due to space constraints, don’t despair.
 You can start your plants indoors and then move them outside once they’ve grown large enough.

-If you just have a tiny garden, start with crops that can be grown in containers on patios, such as tomatoes or peppers.
+If you just have a tiny garden, start with crops that can be grown in containers on patios, such as tomato plants or peppers.
 With a small space, vertical gardening is the way to go.

 Best Soil Types

-So, which soil types are best for aspiring organic gardeners?
+So, which soil types are best for the aspiring organic gardener?
 There are a few, to be sure.

 If you have the space and wish to grow vegetables or fruit trees in your backyard, loamy soil is ideal since it contains nutrients that plants require, such as nitrogen-rich organic matter from decomposing items such as leaves.